iKausik/react-widget-app/README.md

 The 2nd widget's code is need to be refactored, there's some repeatated code that should be avoided.

-I've built a 2nd version for the 2nd widget as `Bars_v2.js` It's better version with more concise code than the currently running version.
+I've built a 2nd version for the 2nd widget as `Bars_v2.js` It's a better version with more concise code than the currently running version.
 But the `Bars_v2.js` is not ready yet.

 see the comment in the `Bars_v2.js` file to know about it or try running it on your localhost.